shadow9owo/DIY-musicbot/README.md

 and youre finished now to just run the bot.py and you should be good to go

+requirements:
+ python 3.8.x

+and install the packages using:
 ```
 pip install -r requirements.txt
 ```